-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative treatment for shoulder pain.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative treatment for shoulder pain.
 Depending on severity of the pain, signs and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer a cutting edge, non-invasive disc decompression procedure and rich plasma (PRP) injections.

 Brooklyn Pain Physicians are internationally recognized as one of the best shoulder pain management specialists and doctors in Brooklyn, NYC.
 We were selected to be a part of international medical team for Rio Olympic Games.
 Our facility equipped with the most advanced equipment available in USA